*Updated February 2022*

 Once you are ready, you and your child can take turns matching the bunny tail (pompon) color to the correct rabbit.

-Each time your child takes a turn say “bunny” and encourage her to try saying “bunny” as well.
+Each time your child takes a turn say “bunny” and encourage them to try saying “bunny” as well.

 If your child is starting to combine words model a short phrase such as “green bunny tail” or “bunny hop (away)”.